 The Humpty Dumpty Foundation and IGA made a $27,00 donation to Blacktown Hospital, funding a new patient monitor.

-"These staff are at the forefront of patient care, providing assistance throughout the patient's journey; we could not function without them" - WSLHD director of nursing and midwifery Joanne Edwards.
+"These staff are at the forefront of patient care, providing assistance throughout the patient's journey; we could not function without them." - WSLHD executive director nursing, midwifery and clinical governance Joanne Edwards

 Nearly 115 nursing and midwifery graduates join the ranks of the district's hospitals.
 They prepare to work in a range of clinical settings including mental health, aged care and community.

-Aboriginal students from Mount Druitt’s Chifley College, in collaboration with Western Sydney Local Health District (WSLHD) and Triple A (Adolescent Asthma Action) program, unveiled an Aboriginal mural, Smoking is not our Culture, at Mount Druitt Hospital, as part of the schools’ Walking into Good Health project.
+Aboriginal students from Mount Druitt’s Chifley College, in collaboration with WSLHD and the Triple A (Adolescent Asthma Action) program unveiled an Aboriginal mural, Smoking is not our Culture, at Mount Druitt Hospital.
+The mural is part of the school's Walking into Good Health project.

-"Each day, we are unsure of what we’re going to receive or expect.
-It’s rewarding when, as a team, you work long and hard on treating a trauma patient and they recover, but it’s difficult when they don’t survive and I speak to the family and relatives" - Ken Harrison, Westmead Hospital trauma specialist
+"Each day we're unsure of what we’re going to receive or what to expect.
+It’s rewarding when, as a team, you work long and hard on treating a trauma patient and they recover.
+It’s difficult when they don’t survive and I have to speak to the family." - Westmead Hospital trauma specialist Dr Ken Harrison

 Dr Ken Harrison celebrates a 25-year career as a trauma specialist.